moimaian/CODOC/README.md

-**This is a tool to automate the virtual screening process by preparing ligands using Open babel 3.0.0 and executing molecular docking calculations using AutoDock Vina 1.2.5.
+**This is a tool to automate the virtual screening process by preparing ligands using Open babel 3.0.0 and executing molecular docking calculations using AutoDock Vina 1.2.5 or AutoDock Vina-GPU 2.1.
 This tool was written in Bash to run on a Linux terminal.**

 For every executable in Linux, permission must be given to run as a program.
 This is possible graphically in a file manager like Nemo